ngnnath/KafkaProject/README.md

-Run a server kafka Locally [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart) We run here the Kafka Server and the Zookeeper separately, but we can use a docker image to run it and also to create a cluster by settin the zookeeper.properties and zookeeper.properties to define the addresses of the different brokers. s
+Run a server kafka Locally [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)

+ We run here the Kafka Server and the Zookeeper separately, but we can use a docker image to run it and also to create a cluster by setting the zookeeper.properties and zookeeper.properties to define the addresses of the different brokers. s
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgzMjkxNTA2XX0=
+eyJoaXN0b3J5IjpbMTc5MjgwNTExNiwyODMyOTE1MDZdfQ==
 -->